 Disinfection methods work

 When utilized properly, disinfection methods can help keep down the potential spread of COVID-19 drastically.
 Business owners and others who have taken to the new cleaning regiment of disinfection (whether done on their own or by a cleaning professional like EcoSource) have found that they are making do with these new “normal” cleaning routines, and have been able to adapt.
 These individuals have helped stop COVID-19 when it shows up, and some have even been able to keep COVID-19 out of their business and home entirely.
 The additional byproduct to this is the ability to also keep down the spread of influenza.
 The cleaning methods we suggested at the beginning of the pandemic continue to be proven to work.
-The CDC suggests certain EPA approved disinfectants, which EcoSource uses to effectively disinfect workplaces, so if you don’t have a scheduled disinfection plan in place, contact us now!
+The EPA suggests certain EPA approved disinfectants, which EcoSource uses to effectively disinfect workplaces, so if you don’t have a scheduled disinfection plan in place, contact us now!

 We have two really amazing vaccines being distributed now, along with a third and more that have unknown efficiency, or are good for reducing the fatality rate of COVID-19.
 Despite the availability of vaccination (and the bumpy roll-out of distribution), it’s important for business owners and homeowners to continue washing hands properly, and keeping up with disinfection protocols to ensure their businesses and homes don’t spread COVID-19.